I am research associate at Bologna “Alma Mater Studiorum” University, where I research sustainable fashion.

 I received a Ph.D in Cultural and Postcolonial Studies of the Anglophone World in 2010 at the University of Naples, “L’Orientale”, was “Michael Ballhaus Fellow” at the Center for Digital Cultures in Lueneburg from 2011 to 2013, and then Associate Researcher at Lisbon University from 2014 to 2017.

-My research focuses on African and Afro-diasporic sartorial practices on participatory media.
+My main interests are African and Afro-diasporic sartorial practices on participatory media.
 The project examines the political and aggregative potential of grassroot dress and beauty practices in personal style blogs, focusing on spaces, genres, and cultures that are at the margins of mainstream media representations and current discourses about former colonies.
 I am interested in examining how such elements intersect with and influence the global visual culture, particularly how they participate in the current hyper-visualization and commodification of the black body.